Published Jan 18, 2026 Updated Jun 22, 2026

 Is half an acre enough for a house and a pool?

-Why can one 0.5-acre lot feel bigger than another?
+Why can one 0.5-acre lot feel larger than another?

 Is a half-acre lot the same as having a huge backyard?

-No. The total 21,780 square feet includes the house, driveway, setbacks, and all other site areas.
-The actual open backyard may be much smaller than the full lot size.
+No. The full 21,780 square feet includes the house footprint, driveway, setbacks, and any constrained areas.
+The actual backyard may be much smaller than the total lot size suggests.